AdelaideUniversityMathSciences/MathsForAI/Week08/README.md

 # Week 5

-*Tentative plan for 2023: include a section on attention into this week's content, possibly based on [Understanding Deep Learning](https://udlbook.github.io/udlbook/)*

 Why is nothing ever really certain?

 In this section I will assume you have done several subjects on